Use Case: Privacy-Preserving Consumer Behavior Model Training

 That may include determining:

-- which domains define the protected source records
+- which domains define the protected source records (typically

-- which canonical attributes or query attributes are admissible for feature construction
+commerce,behavior,identity) - which canonical attributes are

-- which
+vault_scoped_queryattributes - which

 semantic_versionandpolicy_versiongovern the run